Skip to main content

 What is the PhD in Health Policy and Management?

-The PhD in Health Policy and Management is a full-time, residential, advanced academic degree focusing on independent research in the field of public health policy, health administration and systems management, and other related fields.
+The PhD in Health Policy and Management is a full-time, residential, advanced academic degree program focusing on independent research in the field of public health policy, health administration and systems management, and other related fields.
 Students of the PhD split their time between attending classes and earning hands-on training through research assistantships before engaging in an independent research project that culminates in a dissertation.
 Students are expected to live within a reasonable distance of Baltimore to attend classes and fulfill their research responsibilities.

 The PhD has four distinct concentrations that allow our students to specify their specific area of interest: